gmaslowski/gmaslowski.github.com/_posts/2018-09-20-kubernetes-node-label-to-pod.markdown

         emptyDir: {}
 {% endhighlight %}

-Uff.
-And that job yielded this result when 4 of the nodes were up:
+Uff and yay!.
+The following is the proof that 4 of the nodes were up with proper rack settings:

 {% highlight console %}
 root@cassandra-0:/# nodetool status